 How many countries are there in Oceania?

-There are 14 independent countries and several dependent territories (see the list
+In the vast area of Oceania, there are 14 independent countries and several dependent territories (see the list

-Oceania covers an area of approximately 100 million square kilometers, this is about one-fifth of Earth's surface area.
+Oceania covers an area of approximately 100 million square kilometers; this is about one-fifth of Earth's surface area.

-The water-continent includes more than 10,000 islands.
+The water continent includes more than 10,000 islands.
 With a total land area

-(excluding Australia, but including Papua New Guinea and New Zealand) of approximately 822,800 km² (317,700 sq mi), it is slightly larger than Turkey
+(excluding Australia but including Papua New Guinea and New Zealand) of approximately 822,800 km² (317,700 sq mi), it is slightly larger than Turkey

 or somewhat smaller than half of Alaska